Motivation: Why do we need EVOLVE?

 As the number of EVs is expected to increase, more recharging points will be needed.
 It is estimated that around 440,000 publicly accessible recharging points will be needed by 2020, and 2 million by 2025.
 Realisation of a complete eco-system that facilitates smart charging, seamless vehicular to everything (V2X) connectivity, immersive quality of experience for EV drivers to reduce driving range anxiety, demand management in smart grids, and cost-effective operation of EV charging stations is a complex challenge that involves cross-sectoral interactions.

 The charging station deployment strategy needs to be optimized given a priori information of traffic flows, EV penetration rate, energy demands, and future forecasts.
-A separate information and communication infrastructure is required to implement an application-level logic for an online recommendation system that can provide optimal suggestions to EV drivers.
 The recommendation system should enhance quality-of-experience (QoE) for EV drivers by reducing range anxiety while working with other factors such as dynamics of journey and availability of the energy.
 These factors will be crucial for unlocking the potential for widespread adoption of EVs in society.
-Therefore, initiatives are required which can help tackle research and development challenges related to the next generation of EVs such as:
+Therefore, initiatives are required which can help tackle research and development challenges related to the next generation of EVs such as

 seamless charging and connectivity